benkenhobbit/spring-aop-transaction-monitoring/README.md

 These test classes make it easy to see the monitoring system in action and understand how to integrate it into your own application.

+For simplicity and demonstration purposes, only HTTP GET methods have been used.
+It is recommended to use HTTP response code types and methods appropriately depending on the operation you want to perform.

 ## How It Works

 The project uses Spring AOP to intercept calls to `@Transactional` methods.
 For each transaction: